min-khant-saw/interior-design/README.md

 Overall, the `ImageOverlay` component is responsible for fetching and displaying data from an API endpoint using `react-query`.

+## Infinite Scrolling in React using React-Query

+Infinite scrolling is a technique where new content is loaded automatically as the user scrolls down the page.
+It's commonly used in web applications to improve the user experience and reduce the need for pagination.

+In this tutorial, we'll learn how to implement infinite scrolling in a React application using the React-Query library.
+React-Query is a powerful library that provides a simple and elegant way to fetch, cache and update data in React applications.

+## Prerequisites

+To follow along with this tutorial, you should have a basic understanding of React and React-Query.

+## Room Component

+This component displays details of a room fetched from an API using the `useQuery` hook from the `react-query` library.
+The room ID is obtained from the URL using the `useParams` hook from `react-router-dom`.
+The component also uses the `LazyLoadImage` component from the `react-lazy-load-image-component` library to lazy load images.

+The `useSelector` hook from `react-redux` is used to access the Redux store state.
+A loading spinner component is displayed while data is being fetched from the API, and an error message is displayed if there is an error.

+If the user is authorized, the user's name and email are displayed along with the room details.
+If not authorized, placeholder values are displayed instead.

+The component is exported as the default.

 # Laravel

 ## Controller